itay-moav/rahl_commander/example_assets/upgrades/README.md

 values:
 database:          'data base u will build this table in YOU MUST MODIFY THIS'
-table:             'table name u wish to give it, default will be sql_upgrades'
+table:             'table name u wish to give it, default will be rcom_sql_upgrades'
 test_host:         'host/db server to run tests on before running on actual db'
 test_user:         'username for the test server'
 test_password:     'password for test server'